natejenson/natejenson.com/README.md

 ### local run
-Clone the repo and run `docker-compose up`.
+Clone the repo and run `docker compose up`.
 The app will be running on `http://localhost:3000`